qyyin0516/CellTICS/README.md

     -reference_data_path            path of reference scRNA-seq data
     -query_data_path                path of query scRNA-seq data
     -reference_label_path           path of reference scRNA-seq label
-    -query_label_path               path of query scRNA-seq label
     -pathway_names                  pathway information, given as 'reactome/ReactomePathways.txt'
     -pathway_relation               the hierarchy among the pathways, given as 'reactome/ReactomePathwaysRelation.txt'

+For `code/evaluate.py`:

+    -true_label_path                path of true labels of query data -prediction_label_path          path of predicted labels of query data

 The following options have default settings and do not have to be specified.

 For `code/get_gene_pathways.py`:

     -species                        species which the dataset is from, default: 'mouse'

 For `code/main.py`:

     -print_information              if the information of training procedure is printed, default: True -ensembl                        if genes are represented as Ensembl ID, default: True